 Often, businesses can’t identify their mission-critical systems and applications.
 This is a common mistake with startups.
 In the mad dash to get off the ground, it’s easy to ignore establishing which systems you’ll use for what.
 But it’s essential you follow this process from the beginning.
-Your critical data needs to be back up, secured properly and monitored properly.
+Your critical data needs to be backed up, secured properly, and monitored properly.
 If a process is important to your employees’ work process, ensure it gets backed up and others know about it.

 6. Lack of Procedure and Systems Documentation